EdwinVW/dapr-workshop/Assignment06/step-by-step.md

 1. Inspect the `VehicleEntry` and `VehicleExit` methods.

 And you're done!
 That's right, you don't need to change anything in order to use an input binding.
-The thing is that the binding will invoke exposed web API operations based on the name of the binding you specify in the component configuration in the next step.
+The thing is that the binding will invoke exposed web API operations based on the name of the binding you specify in the component configuration in one of the next steps.
 As far as the TrafficControlService is concerned, it will just be called over HTTP and it has no knowledge of Dapr bindings.

 ## Step 2: Run the Mosquitto MQTT broker